awsdocs/aws-secrets-manager-docs/doc_source/create-manage-multi-region-secrets.md

 Before you can replicate a secret to another Region, you must enable that Region\.
 For more information, see [Managing AWS Regions\.](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable)

 It is possible to use a secret across multiple Regions without replicating it by calling the Secrets Manager endpoint in the Region where the secret is stored\.
-For a list of endpoints, see [AWS Secrets Manager endpoints](https://docs.aws.amazon.com/general/latest/gr/asm.html)\.
+For a list of endpoints, see [Secrets Manager endpoints ](asm_access.md#endpoints)\.
 To use replication to improve your workload's resilience, see [Disaster Recovery \(DR\) Architecture on AWS, Part I: Strategies for Recovery in the Cloud](http://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-i-strategies-for-recovery-in-the-cloud/)\.

 **To replicate a secret to other Regions \(console\)**